Now in main content

 Expose the Epstein Cover-Up

-This month, the Trump administration tried to shut down the ongoing review of the Jeffrey Epstein case.
+This summer, the Trump administration tried to shut down the ongoing review of the Jeffrey Epstein case.
 No client list.
 No charges.
 No further investigation.
-Just a shrug from the Department of Justice—now led by Trump loyalists—claiming the case is over and there’s nothing to see.
+Just Pam Bondi's Department of Justice claiming the case is over and there’s nothing to see.

-But Americans aren’t buying it.
-And, for once, neither are many of Trump’s own supporters.
-Demands for transparency have come from across the political spectrum, but Trump and his enablers in Congress have doubled down on the cover up attempt—Mike Johnson even shut down the House and sent members of Congress home rather than allow them to vote on legislation calling for a release of the Epstein files, abandoning the important work on behalf of Americans that SHOULD be the top priority of Congress.
+• Mike Johnson shut down the House and sent members of Congress home early rather than allow them to vote on legislation calling for a release of the Epstein files, abandoning the real work on behalf of Americans that SHOULD be the top priority of Congress.

 • EPSTEIN 101